-Derek & Nerina work at Mbarara University & Referral Hospital.
-Nerina researches and teaches in the Biochemistry Department; Derek is helping improve the Accident & Emergency service.
+Derek & Nerina work at Mbarara University Hospital.
+Nerina researches and teaches, Derek works as an Accident & Emergency doctor.

 If you would like to partner with the Harbornes in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.

 Latest prayer points

 - 4 August 2017

 Derek writes: “I have just heard that, after over four years of slow progress, the three-year postgraduate medical training in Accident & Emergency Medicine has now been approved.
 We can now recruit doctors to start the three-year training programme very shortly.
 Praise God!
 This means that we will now be committed to staying at the University until at least mid-2020 so that I can finish training the pioneer students… Please pray for selection and recruitment of the pioneer students; that I show wisdom, make godly choices and am a good witness as my workload will increase; and pray that the postgraduate programme… will result in reduced numbers of young people dying needlessly from preventable and treatable accidents and illnesses.”

 - 8 January 2016

 “The curriculum for the Emergency Medicine postgraduate course has at last passed the slow and tortuous process of University approval and is now with the National Council.
 It is still possible that the course could start quickly, next semester (end of January), as an American NGO has raised money for student sponsorships, and there are a number of Ugandan doctors interested in becoming Emergency Medicine trainees.
 Please pray that the course will start in God’s time, and for our patience as we wait for his plans to become clear.”